marshallm94/Learning_Notes/AWS.md

 **without requiring the user to manage a complex and administratively heavy cluster management system. **AWS Fargate** manages this system for you.

+Docker is software that allows everything an application needs to run to be put into a logical container, and that container can then be run on any operating system.

 Two different ECS Cluster deployement models:
 1. Fargate Launch
 	* the user is only required to specify CPU, memory and networking policies (in addition to having your